 - Shampoo your hair the next morning.

-Argan oil contains emollients that thoroughly moisturize and condition your hair and scalp.
+Argan oil, a conditioning oil contains emollients that thoroughly moisturize and condition your hair and scalp.
 It contains antioxidant properties which prevent hair damage, premature aging, and hair fall.
 This oil has anti-inflammatory properties, which improve scalp and hair health.
-It increases hair shine, tames frizz, improves hair elasticity, protects hair strands, improves hydration, repairs damaged hair, prevents fungal infections, increases keratin production, and many more.
+It increases shine, tames frizz, improves hair elasticity, protects hair strands, improves hair, repairs damaged hair, prevents fungal infections, increases keratin production, and many more.
 Follow the methods mentioned above to effectively use argan oil for hair growth and other hair care issues.

 Frequently Asked Questions